HazyResearch/deepdive/doc/example-spouse.md

 ## 2. Distant supervision with data & rules
-In this section, we'll use _distant supervision_ (or '_data programming_') to provide a noisy set of labels to supervise our candidate relation mentions, based on which we can train a machine learning model.
+In this section, we'll use _distant supervision_ (or '_data programming_') to provide a noisy set of labels to supervise our candidate relation mentions, with which we will train a machine learning model.

 We'll describe two basic categories of approaches: